 Shepherd's hut in Cornwall with sea views: Imagine waking to glistening ocean views, the scent of countryside meadow flowers and the sound of total peace and tranquillity.
 Welcome to Tamar.

 The cosy bunk beds allow little ones to rest their heads after adventure filled days, while a fold down double bed sits perfectly on top the dining table and boasts views of your stunning surroundings.
 Cosy and comfortable, a peaceful night's sleep is promised at this pocket-sized paradise.
 Fold the bed away and you'll find the cleverly fitted dining table, perfect for romantic dining if the weather isn't being so kind.
 The wood-burner, with its warm glow ensures the hut stays snug on cooler evenings.
 When it's time to prep some delicious holiday delights, pop around the back of the hut and enter Tamar's rustic kitchen area.
 Equipped with a 2-ring gas hob and grill, kettle and a cool box that sits underneath the work top.
 You can collect extra ice packs from the office during your stay, which is only a short stroll away.
-You'll find the toilet and shower block are separate from the hut, but easy to access and perfect for freshening up after a day at the beach.
+Tamar Hut is completely off-grid, making it the perfect retreat back to nature, there are two USB charging ports.
+You'll find the shared toilet and shower block are separate from the hut, but easy to access and perfect for freshening up after a day at the beach.

 Once you've settled in, wander outside, breathe in the fresh air and sink into the heavenly panoramic view.
 Feel the lush grass beneath your feet as you roam around the blissful meadow and unwind with a holiday read at one of the many dreamy areas to be enjoyed.
 As dawn turns to dusk, keep cosy by the bespoke firepit, toast marshmallows and gaze up to the starlit sky.